 Pupils are taught by class teachers up until Year 5 and, thereafter, by subject specialists.

-Key areas addressed include Speaking and Listening; Reading (beginning with phonics instruction in the Pre-Prep) and Writing.
+Key areas addressed include speaking and listening, reading (beginning with phonics instruction in the Pre-Prep) and writing.
 The English Department runs a weekly bookshop and hosts workshops by visiting authors.
-In recent years these have included Meg Rosoff, Simon Scarrow and Kevin Crossley-Holland.
+In recent years these have included Meg Rosoff, Alex Scarrow and Kevin Crossley-Holland.

 English has a vital role to play in children’s development and we strive to reach the highest standards for each child in our care.

-To do this they are equipped with all of the map reading and atlas skills that they need and the children are encouraged to develop their logical reasoning and thinking skills through various tasks and problem solving exercises.
-In every part of the school they are given the opportunity to undertake fieldwork whether it is going to the East Kent Ploughing Match and Forest Park in the Pre-Prep, finding out about the Local Area in Year 5, going to Farming World in Year 6, studying coastal processes at Folkestone Warren in Year 7, or visiting Rye and collecting Primary Data for their Coursework in Year 8.
+To do this, pupils are equipped with all of the map reading and atlas skills that they need and are encouraged to develop their logical reasoning and thinking skills through various tasks and problem solving exercises.
+In every part of the school they are given the opportunity to undertake fieldwork, whether it is going to the East Kent Ploughing Match and Forest Park in the Pre-Prep, finding out about the local area in Year 5, going to Farming World in Year 6, studying coastal processes at Folkestone Warren in Year 7, or visiting Rye and collecting primary data for their coursework in Year 8.

-History at Junior King’s seeks to nurture a passion of, and interest in the past, and to develop our pupils’ skills of enquiry and interpretation.
-We fully believe that History is one of the most important subjects on the timetable, and that more than anything, should serve to inspire and enthuse.
-Our lessons are full of discussion, debate and creativity measured with analysis and evaluation.
+History at Junior King’s seeks to nurture a passion of, and interest in, the past, and to develop our pupils’ skills of enquiry and interpretation.
+We fully believe that History is one of the most important subjects on the timetable, and that, more than anything, it should serve to inspire and enthuse.
+Our lessons are full of discussion, debate and creativity, measured with analysis and evaluation.

-Scholars in Year 8 study a wide range of topics, both historic and contemporary, through source-based studies to better prepare them for ‘unseen’ History examinations, general papers and interview.
-In recent years, topics have included, but are certainly not limited to The First World War, The Rise of Islamic State, The Industrial Revolution, Modern Terrorism, The Ethics of Nuclear Weapons and The Slave Trade.
+Scholars in Year 8 study a wide range of topics, both historic and contemporary, through source-based studies to better prepare them for “unseen” History examinations, general papers and interview.
+In recent years, topics have included, but were certainly not limited to, the First World War, the Rise of Islamic State, the Industrial Revolution, modern terrorism, the ethics of nuclear weapons and the slave trade.

-Regular visits and field trips are made to areas of historic interest, including London’s British Museum, Hastings, The Roman Museum (Dover), Canterbury Cathedral, Saint Augustine’s Abbey, The Beany, Canterbury Museum, Fordwich Town Hall and local churches and castles.
+Regular visits and field trips are made to areas of historic interest, including London’s British Museum, Hastings, the Roman Museum (Dover), Canterbury Cathedral, Saint Augustine’s Abbey, The Beaney House of Art & Knowledge, Canterbury Museum, Fordwich Town Hall and local churches and castles.